A. Eagle-Research defines Brown’s Gas (aka BG, HHO or HydrOxy) as:

 and started to commercialize the gas for various applications (mostly to replace torch fuel gasses like acetylene).
 He spent the next 30 years of his life traveling the world, selling his technology and developing variations of his machines.

-During all that time the single-ducted gas was generally known as ‘Brown’s Gas‘.
+During most of that time the single-ducted gas was generally known as ‘Brown’s Gas‘.

 After that, several people started making variations of Brown’s Gas machines and many of them ‘brand-named’ the gas (it’s all the same gas) to try to get unique market share.